Posts tagged with ‘theme’

 Inside WordPress: A series of WordPress guides

-I've started a series of WordPress guides which I've titled 'Inside WordPress'.
+I’ve started a series of WordPress guides which I’ve titled ‘Inside WordPress‘.
 My aim with these is to explain different aspects of WordPress from a practical point of view.
-That is, they will be focussed on showing you how to do things rather than telling you what to do.
-I've already made a start with several guides explaining some of the more simpler aspects of WordPress, as well as some going a little further.
+That is, they will be focused on showing you how to do things rather than telling you what to do.
+I’ve already made a start with several guides explaining some of the more simpler aspects of WordPress, as well as some going a little further.
 The guides will not always be aimed at beginners and, if there is enough interest, I already have plans to dig deep inside the belly of the beast.

 Site redesign and new plugin